dsouzaj98/Clustering_Stocks/README.md

 | ('Alibaba', '9988.HK')          |  1    |

+Great!
 The clusters accurately predicted which country each company belonged to.
 Let's find another way to visualize this.<br><br>
 ## PCA Implementation
 I performed linear dimensionality reduction with PCA and then ran the kmeans clustering algorithm on the reduced data.
 The results are now shown in a meshgrid.